BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 `this at least should be some kind of free text field.`
 `response should also say if returning 200 of 10,000??`

+-   The parent and sub part feature and deprecation of the group attribute for features was unanimously accepted as a good idea, however there was significant debate as to the the exact specification.
+Should a server return all children (or parts) of a parent even if they are outside the viewable area of the screen/segment.
+The argument for saying yes was due to DAS being used as a data interchange format.
+The argument for no because as a purely visual tool it DAS would not need to return features not included in the viewable segment/area.

 Registry - suggested:

 -   Dont trust the sources document or the capabilities ticked by users